The Power of Pink in Luxury Brand Design: Why Pink is a Top Choice for Iconic, Feminine Branding

 Pastel pink and metallics Moodboard colour palette

-I love to use soft pinks with metallic accents like gold or silver.
+I love to use soft pinks with metallic accents like gold or silver for a sense of elegance.
 This combination is luxurious, sophisticated and can also result in really tactile finish on collateral and packaging.

 Soft Pink, grey and cream Moodboard colour palette

-For a more modern look, pink can be combined with sleek minimalist colours like grey or white.
+For a more modern look, pink can be combined with sleek minimalist colours like grey, cream or white.
 This blend creates a clean and contemporary look.

 pink, navy and teal colour palette moodboard